edlovesjava/edlovesjava.github.io/_posts/2014-12-20-expand-the-ionic-example.md

  * [as a user I wish to show the completed tasks with a strikethrough][showstrikethrough]
  * [as a user I wish to see tasks in order of most recently added][ordertasks]
  * [as a user I wish to see tasks in order of most recently added (improved)][ordertasksbetter]
- * as a user I wish to strike through the tasks that are done
+ * as a user I wish to hide the tasks that are done

 Additional ambitious stories: